My Shopping Cart

 Say you want to achieve a $100,000 turnover this year.
 That's a big number.
 But if you break it down to how much you want to bank each day, that's around $250 each day.

 That might equate to one event booking per day.
-(Depending on how much you charge for an event.)
+(Depending on how much you charge for an event.

-Or to put it another way, target four events per weekend, each for $500.
+To put it another way, target four events per weekend, each for $500.

 I created an easy worksheet where you can write down what you achieved each day.
 Then, at the end of the month, you can review what you have achieved.
 At the end of each month, measure your results.